rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/metrics/visualise-metrics.md

 ```

 1. Click **DEVICES** > select the device which is publishing ***/random*** topic > click **Metrics**.
-2. You will have to first subscribe to a ROS topic to visualize the data being published by the topic.
-To subscribe to a topic, click **Subscribe**.
-In this case, subscribe to the ***/random*** ROS topic.
+2. To visualize the data being published by a ROS topic, you will have to first subscribe to the ROS topic by clicking **Subscribe**.
+In this example, subscribe to the ***/random*** ROS topic.
 ![Subscribe topic](/images/chapters/developer-guide/tooling-automation/metrics/click-subscribe.png?classes=border,shadow&width=50pc)
 ![Subscribed topic](/images/chapters/developer-guide/tooling-automation/metrics/subscribe-rostopic.png?classes=border,shadow&width=50pc)
 1. To add a new visualization, click **Add Cell**.